fooSynaptic/exam/interviewProblem/README.md

 # Problem List:
-you can pr to share your own solution and discuss with me in the issue.
+you can pr to share your own solution and discuss with me in the issues.
 ---

 # From ximalaya & bixin
 - Compute the square root of a real number `n`, keep 6 decimals. [ref solution](https://github.com/fooSynaptic/exam/blob/master/interviewProblem/square_n.py)

-- Given three circles with the centers `o` and the radius `r`, compute their area, keep 6 decimals, the metric of `o` and `r` can be arbitrary number. [ref solution](https://github.com/fooSynaptic/exam/blob/master/interviewProblem/AreaofCricle.py)
+- Given three circles with the centers `o` and the radius `r`, compute the area of the three, keep 6 decimals, the metric of `o` and `r` can be arbitrary number. [ref solution](https://github.com/fooSynaptic/exam/blob/master/interviewProblem/AreaofCricle.py)

-- Check if a binary search tree is a valide balence tree. [ref solution](https://github.com/fooSynaptic/exam/blob/master/interviewProblem/valide_balence_BST.py)
+- Check if a binary search tree is a valide balanced tree. [ref solution](https://github.com/fooSynaptic/exam/blob/master/interviewProblem/valide_balence_BST.py)

 - The 100 power of `2`(fastPower).[ref solution](https://github.com/fooSynaptic/exam/blob/master/interviewProblem/greatPower.py)